-1. How do I change my payroll contribution?To amend your payroll contribution, please contact the office via email or phone.
+1. How do I change my payroll contribution?To amend your payroll contribution, please contact the office via email.
 We have to inform the relevant payroll department at a certain time each month of any changes that need to be made to a member's payroll deduction.Back to top

-1. How do I make a deposit into my credit union account?You can deposit funds by cheque or bank transfer.
-Please make cheques payable to National Fire Savers Credit Union and post to 169 Union Street, London SE1 0LL.
-You should quote your membership or payroll number in the covering letter.
+1. How do I make a deposit into my credit union account?You can deposit funds by bank transfer.
+You should quote your membership or payroll number as the Bank Reference.
 If you would prefer to conduct a bank transfer via online or telephone banking, please contact our office for the relevant bank details.
 We do not accept card payments at this time.VERY IMPORTANT: You must quote your membership number and surname as a reference for the transaction, ie 1234 - Smith.
 Failure to do this will mean us having to ask you for proof of the deposit by either evidencing a paying-in slip or copy of bank statement, both of which will take some time and effort on your part to provide to us.
 Once the deposit shows in our account (except: see above), we'll allocate the money into your credit union account.PLEASE NOTE: If you go into a branch of your bank and complete a paying-in slip and hand over a cheque, the funds will arrive in our account with no reference along with it.
 We will then not be able to credit it to your account until you provide us with proof of your deposit.Back to top

 2. Do I receive interest on my savings?
 Technically the answer is no, we don't pay interest.
 However, what we do is pay a dividend which is based on the financial success of the credit union in the previous year.
 The dividend is calculated when the accounts have been audited and approved at the Annual General Meeting and is paid after the AGM has taken place which is usually in the early part of each year.
 However, dividends are treated as interest for tax purposes.Our accounting year runs from 1st October through to 30th September.Back to top